nasa/fprime/docs/UsersGuide/best/hub-pattern.md

 ```
 > The second line takes the file dependencies and converts it to a one-line comma-separated input for `fpp-to-dict`.
 This line maybe omitted,
 which `fpp-to-dict` would then generate dictionaries for the GDS and both nodes.

+## Reference

+A sample F´ project featuring a two-deployment hub setup can be found on [fprime-community]().